VelocitasImperium/Lynx-gt3/LynxGT3-guide.md

 It will take about 2 minutes, you can see the RX TX LED(on the programmer) flashing during this process, don't disconnect until the Arduino IDE says it's done.

-Now you can proceed without the Arduino Board and plug your Taurus PCB directly to the USB.
+Now you can proceed without the Arduino Board and plug your Lynx PCB directly to the USB.

 **NOTE** : If it gives an error, check your connection and that the IDE configuration is correct.